 For next week: create your writing plan and follow through.
 Come prepared to share any obstacles or triumphs.
-Continue free-writing to the prompt "I don't know why I remember..." then shape and bring a short scene next week that grows out of the free-writes (750 words max).
+Continue free-writing to the prompt "I don't know why I remember..." then shape and bring a short (750 word max) scene that grows out of the free-writes.
+Respond to 2 classmates' pieces with encouraging remarks in the Google document.